ItamarBaer/CodenamesAI/README.md

 - **Guesser Agents**: Utilize various algorithms, including dialect matrix adjustments and random selection within a constrained feature space, to interpret the clues provided by the spymaster effectively.

 - **Multi-Agent Strategies**: Implements committee and auction-based methods for collective decision-making among multiple agents.
-This includes Borda Count, Proportional Voting, and Sealed Bid Auctions, each evaluated against set criteria for effectiveness and fairness.
+This includes Plurality Voting, Borda Count, Proportional Voting, Sealed Bid with limited\unlimited budget and Vickrey Auctions, each evaluated against set criteria for effectiveness and fairness.

-## Results

-The AI agents demonstrated varying success rates across different configurations.
-Key findings include:
-- The GloVe-based agents often aligned better with human-like semantic understanding but struggled with specific in-game dynamics.
-- Auction-based multi-agent approaches provided superior results in decision-making scenarios, highlighting the potential of competitive strategies in AI coordination.

-## Future Work

-The project opens several avenues for further research, including:
-- Enhancing the robustness of AI agents by exploring additional word vector models and training techniques.
-- Developing more sophisticated multi-agent algorithms that can dynamically adjust strategies based on game state and opponent behavior.
-- Investigating the application of game-theoretic approaches and reinforcement learning to improve AI performance in Codenames and similar games.

 ## Running the game from terminal instructions